 - No, sea lions have not invaded Stanley Park.
 You're just walking close to the aquarium!

-And I would be doing you a disservice if I didn't give you just one more tip about Stanley Park.
+And I would be doing you a disservice if I didn't stress this tip about Stanley Park:

 Plan to get lost.

-Even though the trails are well marked, cell reception is good (at least for me), and you don't want get a parking ticket, give yourself some time (and money on your parking pass) to just soak it all in and perhaps go left when you might have gone right, or better yet, let your dog decide your path.
+Even though the trails are well marked, cell reception is good (at least for me), and you don't want get a parking ticket, give yourself some time (and money on your parking pass) to just soak it all in.
+Go left when you might have gone right, or better yet, let your dog decide your path.

 Capilano Suspension Park